allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 > you answer it.
 First then you discover that oh, the Greeks already had done that.
 Then you learn a few more
 > things, and you ask some more questions, and you say oh yeah, this was done in the 17th century, the 18th
 > century, 19th century.
 Finally you get to something that, for the first time in your life, you discovered
 > something that, as far as you know, nobody had discovered before.
-Then you’re asking questions and you don’t
-> get anywhere with them.
-You have to go on to the next question.
 >
 > Donald Knuth, "An Interview with Donald Knuth, 1974 ACM Turing Award Recipient